Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Numerical Examples

-\begin{rem} \begin{remenum} \item Assume the relay does not have the capability to decide whether the source has transmitted or not, i.~e. $p_{X_0X_1}(\textrm{N},\textrm{N})=0$.
-In this case an identical approach shows that the capacity equals $0.8295$ bit per use, which is still greater than the time-sharing rate of $\log_2\sqrt{3}$ bit per use. \item For $q=1$, the outlined procedure yields $C_1(1)=0.7729$ bit per use achieved by $p_{X_1}(\textrm{N})=0.7729$.
+\begin{rem} \begin{remenum} \item Assume the relay does not have the capability to decide whether the source has transmitted or not, i.e. $p_{X_0X_1}(\textrm{N},\textrm{N})=0$.
+In this case an identical approach shows that the capacity equals $0.8295$~b/u, which is still greater than the time-sharing rate of $0.5\log3\approx 0.7925$ bit per use. \item For $q=1$, the outlined procedure yields $C_1(1)=0.7729$~b/u achieved by $p_{X_1}(\textrm{N})=0.7729$.
 The capacity value of this specific case has also been obtained in \cite{VanMeu92}.
 Therein, the focus was not on half-duplex constrained transmission but on finding the capacity of certain classes of deterministic relay channels.
-In \cite{Kra07}, the same channel model was considered and the author noticed that the capacity is greater than $0.5$ bit per use though a half-duplex constrained relay is modeled.
-A simple coding scheme was outlined which approaches $2/3$ bit per use. \end{remenum} \end{rem} In order to compute $C_{m-1}(q)$ for $m >2$, we transform (\ref{eq:Corollary1}) into a convex program with linear cost function $H(Y_1|X_1)$ and convex equality constraints $H(Y_1|X_1)-H(Y_{i+1}|X_{i+1}) = 0$ for all $i\in \{1,\dots,m-1\}$\footnote{See proof in the Appendix~ why the constraints are satisfied with equality.}.
-The resulting program reads as
+In \cite{Kra07}, the same channel model was considered and the author also noticed that the capacity equals $0.7729$~b/u.
+A simple coding scheme was outlined which approaches $2/3$~b/u, and extensions using Huffman or arithmetic source coding are claimed. \end{remenum} \end{rem} In order to compute $C_{m-1}(q)$ for $m >2$, we transform (\ref{eq:Corollary1}) into a convex program with linear cost function $H(Y_1|X_1)$ and convex equality constraints $H(Y_1|X_1)-H(Y_{i+1}|X_{i+1}) = 0$ for all $i\in \{1,\dots,m-1\}$.
+The resulting program reads as {

 By adopting a standard algorithm for constrained optimization problems, the capacity $C_{m-1}(q)$ was computed for various values of $m$.
 A brief summary is given in Table~\ref{Tab:Numerical_C}.